Skip to content

 Why Turn On Unicode UTF-8?

 Unicode UTF-8 helps your computer understand and display text from many different languages correctly.
-When you enable it, programs work better with international characters and symbols.
+Once enabled, programs handle international characters and symbols much better.

 How to Turn On Unicode UTF-8 Using Windows Settings